lazychino/canvas_gauge/README.md

 #canvasgauge.js

+####NOTE: this project is not actively develop

-This is a library I made originaly to display sensor data on hardware projects.
+This is a library I made originally to display sensor data on hardware projects.
 It can be use for anything you like and is written in pure Javascript.
 No dependencies!

 Currently there only 2 types of gauges: needle gauge, and rectangle bar (horizontal movement), I'm planning to make some more gauge types and enabled css to modify the gauges look.